 Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) are different federal programs that provide wage replacement benefits for injured and ill workers.

-Social Security Disability Benefits are funded by Social Security taxes taken out of each paycheck when you work.
-When you apply for disability there’s a five-month waiting period before you are able to collect benefits.
+Social Security Disability Benefits come from Social Security taxes taken out of each paycheck when you work.
+When you apply for disability, there’s a five-month waiting period before you can collect benefits.

-The amount of your benefits depends on the average of your total wages before you became disabled and the number of years in which maintained gainful employment.
+Your benefits depend on the average of your total wages before you became disabled and the number of years in which you maintained gainful employment.
 The more extensive your work history, the higher your benefit will be.
-Once you have been disabled for 30 months you become eligible for Medicare coverage.
-Your spouse and children under age 18 may also recover SSDI benefits on your account in many cases.
+Once you have been disabled for 30 months, you become eligible for Medicare coverage.
+In many cases, your spouse and children under age 18 may also recover SSDI benefits on your account.

-Supplemental Security Income (SSI) is funded by the general tax fund.
-While the disability standards are the same as in Social Security Disability, your income and resources are also counted to determine if you’re entitled to SSI.
+The general tax fund funds Supplemental Security Income (SSI).
+Although the disability criteria are consistent with Social Security Disability, eligibility for SSI is also contingent on your income and resources.
 There is no long waiting period with SSI.
-Most people receive their first benefit payments effective the month of application assuming they have proof of disability from the beginning of the impairment.
+Most people receive their first benefit payments effective the month of application, assuming they have proof of disability from the beginning of the impairment.
 For example, a person injured in a sudden accident might be able to prove they immediately became disabled.

-Whether you can get SSI, also depends upon your “income and resources.”
+Whether you can get SSI depends on your “income and resources.”
 An individual may have no more than $2,000 in assets and earn a limited income for SSI approval.
-If you’re a part of a couple, you may only have a maximum of $3,000 in assets, however there are many exclusions from the list of items considered “resources.”
+If you’re part of a couple, you may only have a maximum of $3,000 in assets.
+However, many exclusions exist from the list of items considered “resources.”

 You might be able to apply for food stamps and Medicaid while you’re receiving disability payments through the Supplemental Security Income program as well as other benefits offered through your county Department of Social Services, which is not to be confused with the Social Security office.